Post-concert conversation: Brian Cox and friends

 Journey through space and time in this captivating evening of music and science.

-*This post-concert conversation can only be purchased in conjunction with a ticket to the Friday evening performance.
+*The post-concert conversation can only be purchased in conjunction with a ticket to its respective performance.
 These tickets cannot be purchased individually.